jacobdeichert/mask/maskfile.md

 > Build and run mask in development mode

 **NOTE:** This uses `cargo run` to build and run `mask` in development mode.
 You must have a `maskfile` in the current directory (this file) and must supply a valid command for that `maskfile` (`maskfile_command`) in order to test the changes you've made to `mask`.
-Since you can only test against this `maskfile` (for now), you can add subcommands to the bottom and run against those instead of running one of the existing commands.
+Since you can only test against this `maskfile` for now, you can add subcommands to the bottom and run against those instead of running one of the existing commands.

 **EXAMPLE:** `mask run "test -h"` - outputs the help info of this `test` command